THE SUMMERISLE GUIDE

 - LEAVE NO TRACE

-Summerisle is a big Leave No Trace event, and no trash cans or dumpsters will be provided.
-Each participant must remove all items they brought with them -- including ALL trash and gray water -- when they leave the site.
+Summerisle is a Leave No Trace event, and no trash cans or dumpsters will be provided.
+Each participant must depart with all items they brought with them -- including ALL trash and gray water -- when they leave the site.
 Make a plan for how you will handle your trash/recycling at your camp, bring trash bags, clean up after yourself, and respect the land.

-MOOP, or “matter out of place,” is the responsibility of every burner, and many veteran burners are known to carry ziplock or drawstring bags around with them to assist in maintaining a beautiful burn space.
+MOOP, or “matter out of place,” is anything that was not already on the land when you arrived (even things that would be considered biodegradable - a banana peel is still MOOP!).
+MOOP is the responsibility of every burner, and many veteran burners are known to carry ziplock or drawstring bags around with them to assist in maintaining a beautiful burn space.
 Smokers, bring a portable ashtray (altoid tins are great for this) and do not drop your butts on the ground.
-After you have packed up camp, do a sweep of your area for anything, however small, that may have fallen or been trampled into the grass.
+After you have packed up camp, do a sweep of your area for anything, however small, that may have fallen or been trampled into the grass - think hairties, twist-ties, the caps on fuel canisters, etc.

 MOOP FROM COSTUMING & OUTFITS